wp-plugins/sponsors-slideshow-widget/readme.txt

 Contributors: Kolja Schleich
 Tags: plugin, sidebar, widget, sponsor links, slideshow Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 4.0.1
-Stable tag: 1.9.3
+Stable tag: 2.0

 Widget to display a certain link category with images as slide show.

 == Description ==

-This plugin is designed to be used as sponsors slide show widget.
+Display a slide show of certain link categories in widgets.
+Since Wordpress 3.5 the standard Link Manager has been deactivated.
+The official plugin [Link Manager](https://wordpress.org/plugins/link-manager/) is required for this plugin to work.

 It can display a certain link category as slide show in the sidebar, using the [jQuery Cycle Plugin](http://malsup.com/jquery/cycle).
 It automatically excludes the chosen slideshow category from the Wordpress internal links widget.
 Below is a list of options.

-* set width an height of the slideshow
+* set width an height of the slide show
-* specify timeout between transitions and time of transition
+* specify time out between transitions and time of transition
 * choose from several different fade effects
-* random or ordered slideshow
+* random or ordered slide show
 * multiple widget support

 == Installation ==